Heinrich Schnitger: Life

-Heinrich Schnitger constructed in the spring of 1957 in cooperation with the mechanical workshop of the Institute for this work a novel device with which it was possible to dispense small amounts of fluid quickly and precisely by hand.
-In the same year he presented under the title "A rapid and precise pipetting of small liquid quantities" a patent at the German Patent Office one, issued in 1961.
-The company Eppendorf improved the first "Marburg pipette" sold apparatus in cooperation with Heinrich Schnitger on and took over the exclusive license of the patent for commercialization.
+For this work, Heinrich Schnitger constructed, in the spring of 1957, in cooperation with the mechanical workshop of the Institute, a novel device with which it was possible to dispense small amounts of fluid quickly and precisely by hand.
+In the same year, he presented under the title "A rapid and precise pipetting of small liquid quantities" a patent at the German Patent Office one, issued in 1961.
+The company Eppendorf improved the first "Marburg pipette" apparatus in cooperation with Heinrich Schnitger, and took over the exclusive license of the patent for commercialization.